Juan Carlos Prado Ángelo

 Juan Carlos Prado Ángelo (born 6 March 2005) is a Bolivian professional tennis player.
-He has a career-high ATP singles ranking of No. 226, achieved on 3 November 2025 and a doubles ranking of No. 384, achieved on 25 August 2025.
-He is currently the No. 2 singles player from Bolivia.
+He has a career-high ATP singles ranking of No. 151 achieved on 3 August 2026 and a doubles ranking of No. 331 achieved on 23 February 2026.
+He is currently the No. 1 singles player from Bolivia.

-Prado Ángelo reached the final of the 2023 Junior singles French Open, becoming the first Bolivian in history to reach a junior Grand Slam singles final.
+Prado Ángelo was a major finalist at the 2023 Junior French Open, becoming the first Bolivian in history to reach a Grand Slam junior singles final.
 He reached an ITF junior combined ranking of world No. 1 on 10 July 2023.

 Prado Ángelo represents Bolivia at the Davis Cup, where he has a W/L record of 0–2.

 Career

+2023: French Open Junior finalist

 Prado Ángelo reached the final of the boys' singles tournament at the 2023 French Open, becoming the first Bolivian in history to reach a junior Grand Slam singles final.
 He lost in straight sets in the final, 1–6, 4–6, to Croatian Dino Prižmić.

+2025: Maiden Challenger singles title

-He won his first ATP Challenger title in Lima in June 2025.
+In June 2025, Prado Ángelo won his first ATP Challenger singles title in Lima.

+2026: Major & top 200 debuts, Bolivian No. 1

+Ranked at a career-high of world No. 176, Prado Ángelo made his Grand Slam debut at the 2026 French Open after qualifying for the main draw.